Lune of Hippocrates

 The lune of Hippocrates is the upper left shaded area.
 It has the same area as the lower right shaded triangle.

 In geometry, the lune of Hippocrates, named after Hippocrates of Chios, is a lune bounded by arcs of two circles, the smaller of which has as its diameter a chord spanning a right angle on the larger circle.
 Equivalently, it is a non-convex plane region bounded by one 180-degree circular arc and one 90-degree circular arc.
-It was the first curved figure to have its exact area calculated mathematically.
+It is the first curvilinear figure that has been squared—that is, for which a square of equal area has been constructed using only a straightedge and compass.

 History

-Hippocrates wanted to solve the classic problem of squaring the circle, i.e. constructing a square by means of straightedge and compass, having the same area as a given circle.
+Hippocrates wanted to solve the classic problem of squaring the circle, i.e., constructing a square by means of straightedge and compass, having the same area as a given circle.
 He proved that the lune bounded by the arcs labeled E and F in the figure has the same area as triangle ABO.
-This afforded some hope of solving the circle-squaring problem, since the lune is bounded only by arcs of circles.
-Heath concludes that, in proving his result, Hippocrates was also the first to prove that the area of a circle is proportional to the square of its diameter.
+He also squared a composition of a lune (or lunes) and a (semi)circle.

+This afforded some hope of solving the problem of squaring the circle: if a composition of a circle and a lune were squared, then the squaring of the lune would imply the squaring of the circle.
+(N.B.
+Hippocrates did not square the lune which is squarable in combination with a circle.)
+Also, the very fact that a curved figure could be squared served as a counterexample to the claim that such a quadrature is impossible on the grounds that linear and curvilinear figures differ in kind.